yzhao062/yzhao062/README.md

 💬 **News & Travel**:

+- **Oct 2020**: Have a new system paper ([SUOD: Accelerating Large-scare Unsupervised Heterogeneous Outlier Detection](https://www.andrew.cmu.edu/user/yuezhao2/papers/20-preprint-suod.pdf)) under review at a major ML conference.
+[SUOD](https://github.com/yzhao062/SUOD) is an acceleration system for large-scale unsupervised outlier detection.
+It has been downloaded by more than 700,000 times, included as part of [PyOD](https://github.com/yzhao062/pyod), and presented in *AAAI Workshop on* [*Artificial Intelligence for Cyber Security (AICS)*](http://aics.site/AICS2020/).

 - **Sep 2020**: We have a new paper [Automating Outlier Detection via Meta-Learning](https://arxiv.org/abs/2009.10606) ([code](https://github.com/yzhao062/MetaOD)) out.
 In this paper, we propose the first unsupervised meta-learner that can select (recommend) the most performing outlier detection model on an arbitrary dataset.

 - **Sep 2020**: Our new library [TODS](https://github.com/datamllab/tods), a Python library for time-series outlier detection is out.
 It is initialized and led by [DATA Lab @ Texas A&M University](https://people.engr.tamu.edu/xiahu/people.html),